Dirac-Robot/beacon/README.md

 python train.py config_1 config_2 lr=0.01 model.backbone.type=\'ResNet50\' model.backbone.embed_dims=128 model.backbone.depths=[2, 2, 18, 2]
 ```

-For convenience, python literals defined via CLI always have highest priorities.
-Do not forget to wrap strings by quotes
+For convenience, python literals defined via CLI always have the highest priorities.
-with escape(\' or \"), or bash automatically removes all quotes from arguments.
+Do not forget to wrap strings by quotes with escape(\' or \"), or bash automatically removes all quotes from arguments.

 ---